nanorocksArchive/valuta.php.mk/README.md

 ## API endpoints
 ##### GET
 - `GET /` - html for api endpoints
-- `GET /api/list` - show all exchange rates
+- `POST /api/list` - show all exchange rates
-- `GET /api/converter/@from/@to/@price` - convert money value from deference value
+- `POST /api/converter/@from/@to/@price` - convert money value from deference value
-- `GET /api/history/@value` - 15 days history for deference money types
+- `POST /api/history/@value` - 15 days history for deference money types

 ## PHP unit tests
 We use TDD and PHPUnit as development pattern for building the API.